pglen/esp_csi/README.md

 # ESP-CSI

 The main purpose of this project is to show the use of ESP-WIFI-CSI.
-The human body detection algorithm is still being optimized.
-You can get more accurate results through machine learning, neural network and other algorithms based on the original CSI data.
+The human body detection / Object detection algorithm is still being optimized.

+One can get more accurate results through machine learning, neural network and other algorithms based on the original CSI data.

 Screenshots: